 When you visit our website, a small data file called a “cookie” may be stored on your computer or mobile device by our server.

 We may not be able to do these things without your personal information.
-For example, we may not be able to provide our services to you.

 Disclosure of information

 We may share your information with third parties including: